A primer on semiconvex functions in general potential theories: The Bad Test Jet and Definitional Comparison Lemmas

-for all $z \in \USC(\barr \Omega) \cap \big(\call F(\Omega) + \tildee{\call F}(\Omega)\big)$.
+for all $z \in \USC(\barr \Omega) \cap \bigl(\call F(\Omega) + \tildee{\call F}(\Omega)\bigr)$.

-We are now ready for the lemma, which states that comparison holds if the function $z$ in (ZMP) is the sum of a $\call F$-subharmonic and a $C^2$-smooth and strictly $\tildee{\call F}$-subharmonic.
-It is called \emph{definitional} comparison because it relies only upon the ``good'' definitions we gave for subharmonic and for subequations, which includes the negativity condition \eqref{(N)} which is important in the proof.
-It was stated and proven by Cirant, Harvey, Lawson, and Payne~\cite[Lemma 3.14]{chlp} in a context of constant coefficient subequations; we reproduce here its proof to highlight that it holds in the nonconstant coefficient case, too.
+We are now ready for the lemma, which states that comparison holds if the function $z$ in \eqref{(ZMP)} is the sum of a \Fd subharmonic and a $C^2$ strict $\tildee{\call F}$-subharmonic.\sid{Lemma!Definitional Comparison}\sid{comparison (principle)!definitional|seeonly{Lemma, Definitional Comparison}}\sid{definitional comparison|seeonly{Lemma, Definitional Comparison}} It is called \emph{definitional} comparison because it relies only upon the ``good'' definitions we gave for subequations $\call F$ and \Fd subharmonic functions.
+It was first stated and proven in \cite[Lemma~3.14]{chlp} for constant coefficient subequations; we reproduce here its proof to highlight that it holds in the nonconstant coefficient case, too.

-\begin{lem}[Definitional Comparison] Let $\call F$ be a subequation and $u \in \USC(X)$. \begin{enumerate}[label=\it(\roman*)] \item If $u$ is $\call F$-subharmonic on $X$, then the following form of the comparison principle holds for each bounded domain $\Omega \ssubset X$:
+\begin{lem}[Definitional Comparison] Let $\call F$ be a subequation and $u \in \USC(X)$. \begin{enumerate}[label=\it(\roman*)] \item If $u$ is \Fd subharmonic on $X$, then the following form of the comparison principle holds for each bounded domain $\Omega \ssubset X$:

 whenever $v \in \USC(\barr \Omega) \cap C^2(\Omega)$ is strictly $\tildee{\call F}$-subharmonic on $\Omega$. \item Conversely, suppose that for each $x\in X$ there is a neighborhood $\Omega \ssubset X$ of $x$ where the above form of comparison holds.
-Then $u$ is $\call F$-subharmonic on $X$. \end{enumerate} \end{lem}
+Then $u$ is \Fd subharmonic on $X$. \end{enumerate} \end{lem}